-If applicable, revisions or changes to the RFGA will be communicated via an addendum posted to the DCH website.
+If applicable, revisions or changes to the RFGA will be communicated via an addendum posted to the DCH website at https://dch.georgia.gov/grant-announcements under Grant Announcements.
 It is recommended to periodically review the DCH website for any addendums.
 All addendums related to a specific RFGA should be signed indicating acknowledgement of the revision or change.
-Failure to include all addendums related to a specific RFGA may disqualify an applicant from further consideration of a grant an award.
+Failure to include all addendums related to a specific RFGA with the submittal of an application may disgualify an applicant from further consideration of a grant award.